 As shown in the draft schedule discussed above, staff are currently working on the public engagement plan and engagement materials.
-The draft plan and materials were not ready at the time this staff report was published, however updates will be shared with the Board at the time of the meeting.
-The anticipated public outreach events and materials are summarized below:
+The anticipated public outreach events and materials are summarized below, and further detail is provided in the attached Public Outreach Plan.

-- Project page on HCAOG website - RTP public engagement online and print surveys (English and Spanish versions) - Social media/press releases - Schedule of community engagement/tabling events - Hosted community meeting focused on RTP update - Direct outreach to key stakeholders - Informational Flyers that include QR codes for project website, RTP survey, and meeting/outreach event schedule
+- Project page on HCAOG website - RTP public engagement online and print surveys (English and Spanish versions) - Social media/press releases - Schedule of community engagement/tabling events (3-5 regional events) - Hosted community meeting focused on RTP update - Direct outreach to key stakeholders - Informational Flyers that include QR codes for project website, RTP survey, and meeting/outreach event schedule

-Staff are seeking any input the Board may have on the list of public outreach efforts noted above or detailed further in the meeting presentation.
+Staff are seeking any input the TAC may have on the list of public outreach efforts noted above or detailed further in the meeting presentation.